Custom Middleware in Laravel

 Creating Your First Middleware

-To create your first middleware in Laravel, you can use the Artisan command-line tool.
-Simply run the command `php artisan make:middleware MiddlewareName`, replacing `MiddlewareName` with a descriptive name for your middleware.
-This will generate a new middleware class in the `app/Http/Middleware` directory.
-In this class, you’ll find a `handle` method, which receives the request and a closure as parameters.
-Here, you can implement your logic, such as checking user authentication or modifying request data.
-After defining your middleware, you need to register it in the `app/Http/Kernel.php` file, either as a route middleware or global middleware, depending on your needs.
-Lastly, apply your middleware to routes in your `web.php` or `api.php` files, ensuring that your custom middleware is invoked during the request handling process.
-This step-by-step approach will help you effectively incorporate custom middleware for request handling in Laravel.
+To create your first middleware in Laravel, you can use Artisan command-line interface.
+Simple as that, run the following command `php artisan make:middleware MiddlewareName` replacing the ` MiddlewareName` with a descriptive name to your middleware.
+This will create a new middleware class at the `app/Http/ Middleware` directory.
+This class has `handle` method that has been defined, which accepts request and a closure as arguments.
+It is here that you can put your logic i.e. user authentication check or request data manipulation.
+After defining your middleware, you then need to register your middleware either as a route middleware or global middleware in the `app/Http/Kernel.php` file depending on your need.
+Lastly, map your middleware to routes in your web.php or api.php files and ensure your custom middleware gets called during request handling.
+This incremental approach will help you to achieve success in extending the Laravel requests by using custom middleware.

 Utilizing Middleware for Request Validation